 We are not a riding school, and we do not give tuition, our horses are fit, forward going and sure footed.
 For our rides you need to be an intermediate or better.
 Our programs are not suitable for novice or inexperienced riders.

-Age range is 18 to 65, experienced 14 – 17 year olds accepted if accompanied by a riding parent/guardian.
-Upper age limit is discretionary depending on rider fitness and experience, contact us for more details.
+Age range is 18 to 70.
+Age limits are discretionary depending on rider fitness and experience, contact us for more details.
 Maximum weight 15 Stone (95kg)

 What to bring